 Harry Ranson’s Chocolate Brownies

-A straightforward but highly versatile recipe which is low calorie and fairly low carb.
+A straightforward but highly versatile recipe that is low calorie and fairly low carb.
 It’s another mix it and bake it recipe which should produce 6 brownies at 85 calories and 10g of protein each.
-The suggested alternatives sounds great, such as trying different flavours of whey or using coconut flour instead of the oats.
+The suggested alternatives sound great, such as trying different flavours of whey or using coconut flour instead of the oats.
 A simple but very tasty brownie.